wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/6-implement-tab-authentication.md

 If a token is received, notify Microsoft Teams of a successful authentication flow and return the access token by calling the `notifySuccess()` method.
 If a token wasn't received, notify the tab by calling `notifyFailure()` with the specified error.

-Calling either of these methods triggers Microsoft Teams to close the pop-up window and execute your previously defined callback functions.
+Calling either of these methods triggers Microsoft Teams to close the pop-up window and run your previously defined callback functions.

 ## Silent authentication and SSO